BioOmics/iSeq/README.md

 ### 1. `-i`, `--input`

-Input the accession you want to download, You also can input a file containing multiple accessions (Only one accession per line in the file, all accessions must be from the same database).
+Input the accession you want to download, You also can input a file containing multiple accessions (Only one accession per line in the file).

 ```bash
 iseq -i PRJNA211801